tommideso/Progetto_LabASSI/user-stories.md

 And I click on the ban button
 Then I should see a success message
 And the user should be banned

+## Feature 12: Admin sends a message

+As a logged admin
+I want to send a message
+So that I can chat with the users

+### Scenario 1: Admin sends a message from a chat page

+Given I am on a chat page
+And I compile the message form
+Then I should see the message I sent in the chat